constellation-app/constellation/CorePreferences/src/au/gov/asd/tac/constellation/preferences/docs/application-preferences.md

 Constellation has a built in Restful web service allowing you to programatically run plugins via web calls.
-The web service needs to be started manually from Tools -&gt; Start REST Service and it will by default listen to port 1517 on localhost.
+The web service needs to be started manually from Tools -> Start REST Service and it will by default listen to port 1517 on localhost.
 To reduce the risk of potential security vulnerabilities the web service is limited to localhost only.

 You also have the ability make Restful calls via a file system.
 This can be handy if you have a shared folder that multiple VMs can access and